US, China dampen expectations as trade talks open

 Beijing (AFP) –

-Senior US officials arrive in Beijing for trade talks with China starting Thursday, as both sides dampen expectations for a quick resolution to the heated dispute between the world's two largest economies.
+Top US and Chinese officials prepared Thursday to kick off crucial trade talks in Beijing but both sides south to dampen expectations for a quick resolution to a heated dispute between the world's two largest economies.

 "It is not realistic to resolve all issues through only one round of negotiations, but we believe that, as long as the US is sincere to resolve the relevant issues, the negotiation will be a positive one," said Hua Chunying, a spokeswoman for China's foreign ministry, at a regular news briefing Wednesday.